Tsilo13/jeopardy_scraper/README.md

 --The script uses a custom DataProcessor class (defined in processor.py) to:
 ---Extract and flatten nested game data
 ---Assign unique IDs using MD5 hashing for categories and clues
+## Note:
+    -we initially used category_id and clue text to generate unique hashes for clue ids. however we found that jeopardy reuses clue text in some categories *see: Show #8674 - Thursday, June 30, 2022, **"STAN" COUNTRIES** for $800 and $1000 respectively. we encountered 404 hash collisions with this logic. we revised the logic to generate hashes off of an enumerated unique value.
+    -there were several reasons why we had to add enumeration to the clues to give them uniqueness:
+        -there were boards and categories where clues were blank -reused categories and boards
+        -combinations of these factors led to a minimum of 118 colliding md5 hash ids
 ---Normalize the data into three lists: games, categories, and clues
 ---Export these lists into relational CSVs inside data/csv/